crmcarecloud/api-php-client/docs/Api/CardsApi.md

 Assign free card

-Assign a free card in order to the customer.  <p class=\"warning\">⚠️ Action method is available only in Enterprise interface.</p>
+Assign a free card in order to the customer.

 ### Example
 ```php